zot/teenygui/README.md

-# This is a neer-trivial HTML5 presentation framework
+# This is a near-trivial HTML5 presentation framework

 See [app.ts](app.ts) for an example of how to use it